arnaud-sintes/magiclantern_asintes/modules/focus_sq/readme.md

 - We cannot use an external *focus puller monitor* because we're recording videos using **crop modes**, which are currently incompatible with the camera *HDMI output*
 - We're recording videos as a **single camera operator** without the assistance of a *focus puller* and the sequence is too complex to deal with *manual focusing*

-👉 *Cinematographer mode* provides then a way to easily **record multiple lens focus points**, so we can prepare a sequence including camera or target movements and subsequently **replay** them as we're recording videos, using a simple push button to switch to a point to the next one in the sequence.
+👉 *focus sequencing* provides then a way to easily **record multiple lens focus points**, so we can prepare a sequence including camera or target movements and subsequently **replay** them as we're recording videos, using a simple push button to switch to a point to the next one in the sequence.

 > **Typical use case**: I'm a *single camera operator* recording a video using *crop modes* and my sequence is a combination of a *dolly-in* movement (with a speed ramp) and a horizontal camera rotation used to keep an object at the center of the composition.
 >